‘Best day of my life’: Aspen’s Ferreira wins Dew Tour ski superpipe, furthers Olympic hopes

 December 15, 2017

-BRECKENRIDGE — On a day when five skiers tallied scores in the 90s, it was Aspen's Alex Ferreira who took the Dew Tour men's ski halfpipe title with a scintillating final run that earned him a score of 94.66 — even if that score was 0.34 points less than what fans hoped for.
+On a day when five skiers tallied scores in the 90s, it was Alex Ferreira of Aspen who took the Dew Tour men's ski halfpipe title with a scintillating final run that earned him a score of 94.66 — even if that score was 0.34 points fewer than what fans hoped for.

 "I've been working on that run since two years ago," Ferreira said.
 "I just wanted to land the run.
 I didn't care about the results.
 To be able to do that — hands down, best day of my life.
 It was my best halfpipe run ever."